Pinafore/nlp-hw/lr_sgd_qb/README.md

 3. Modify the _sg_update_ function to perform updates.

-4. Modify the _inspect_ function to return the most salient features

-Analysis (5 points):

-1. What is the role of the learning rate?
-2. How many datapoints (or multiple passes over the data) do you need to complete for the *model* to stabilize?
-The various metrics can give you clues about what the model is doing, but no one metric is perfect.
-3. What do the features tell you about the underlying problem?

 Extra credit:

-1. Modify the _sg_update_ function to perform [lazy regularized updates](https://lingpipe.files.wordpress.com/2008/04/lazysgdregression.pdf), which only update the weights of features when they appear in an example.
+1. Modify the _sg_update_ function to perform [lazy regularized updates](https://alex.smola.org/posts/3-lazy-updates/), which only update the weights of features when they appear in an example.
-    - Show the effect in your analysis document
+    - Show the effect in an analysis document

 Caution: When implementing extra credit, make sure your implementation of the regular algorithms doesn't change.